 In 2015, ADB and the Kuwait Fund signed a memorandum of understanding (MOU) on establishing cooperation arrangements during the 48th ADB Annual Meeting in Baku, Azerbaijan.
 The MOU marked a formal collaboration between the two institutions, envisioning to strengthen partnership at the institutional level and the programmatic cofinancing at the project level.
 Under the MOU, the two institutions also signed a project-specific arrangement.
 Kuwait Fund provided $17 million collaborative additional cofinancing for an agriculture project in Nepal.

-The Ministry of Finance handles support for multilateral development banks (including ADB).
+The Ministry of Finance handles support for multilateral development banks, including ADB.
 Besides participating in the replenishments of the Asian Development Fund, Luxembourg has contributed to the Asian Tsunami Fund, the Asia Pacific Carbon Fund, and the Financial Sector Development Partnership Special Fund.
-Bilateral programs and support for United Nations (UN) agencies are under the responsibility of the Ministry of Foreign Affairs and its executing agency, Lux-Development.
-Its main partner countries in Asia include the Lao PDR and, Viet Nam, and recently, Myanmar.
+Bilateral programs and support for UN agencies are under the responsibility of the Ministry of Foreign Affairs and its executing agency, Lux-Development.
+Its main partner countries in Asia include the Lao PDR and Viet Nam, and recently, Myanmar.

 Luxembourg contributes to the following ADB-administered funds: